-The Civil District Court of New Orleans is not the proper venue for this suit because the operative events described in the amended and supplemental petition take place in East Baton Rouge Parish and is the only permissible venue for this suit..
+The Civil District Court of New Orleans is not the proper venue for this suit.

 Suits filed against the State or state agency, officer or employee of the state for conduct arising out of the discharge of his official duties or within the course and scope of his employment shall be instituted before the district court of the judicial district in which the state capitol is located, which is East Baton Rouge Parish, or in the parish in which the cause of action arose, again in East Baton Rouge Parish where the official acts sued upon occur.
 See La.
 R.S.
 13:5104.